Sk-Gaitho/alx-system_engineering-devops/0x02-shell_redirections/README.md

-15 - Displays the number of lines that contain the pattern "bin" in the etc-passwd file 16 - Displays lines containing root and 3 lines after 17 - Displays lines that do not contain the pattern bin
+15 - Displays the number of lines that contain the pattern "bin" in the etc-passwd file 16 - Displays lines containing root and 3 lines after 17 - Displays lines that do not contain the pattern bin 18 - display all lines starting with a letter